 Common Name: Giant Wild Rye

-Leymus condensatus is a Perennial up to 2.00 metres tall.
+Leymus condensatus is a perennial plant that can grow up to 2.00 metres tall.

 It has edible, medicinal and miscellaneous uses.